apache/spark/docs/howto/operator/gcp/cloud_memorystore.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is necessary to configure permissions for the bucket to import and export data.
-Too find the service account for your instance, run the :class:`~airflow.gcp.operators.cloud_memorystore.CloudMemorystoreCreateInstanceOperator` or
+Too find the service account for your instance, run the :class:`~airflow.providers.google.cloud.operators.cloud_memorystore.CloudMemorystoreCreateInstanceOperator` or
-:class:`~airflow.gcp.operators.cloud_memorystore.CloudMemorystoreGetInstancesOperator` and
+:class:`~airflow.providers.google.cloud.operators.cloud_memorystore.CloudMemorystoreGetInstancesOperator` and
 make a use of the service account listed under ``persistenceIamIdentity``.

 You can use :class:`airflow.contrib.operators.gcs.GoogleCloudStorageBucketCreateAclEntryOperator` operator to set permissions.

-.. exampleinclude:: ../../../../airflow/gcp/example_dags/example_cloud_memorystore.py
+.. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_cloud_memorystore.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_set_acl_permission]